Lancelot-Grail Cycle: The History of the Holy Grail

-The Grail is the cup from which Jesus drank at the Last Supper and to which Joseph then collected the blood of Jesus from the crucifixion.
+The Grail is the cup from which Jesus drank at the Last Supper and in which Joseph collected the blood of Jesus from the crucifixion.
 The Grail alleviates Joseph's suffering during his long captivity by Caiaphas.
-Freed by Vespasian, Joseph leaves Jerusalem with a group of companions, founding a Christian community around the Grail (round) table.
-Joseph's son Josephus and his brother-in-law Bron (Hebron) the Rich Fisher take it to the west with the mission of guarding the Grail.
+Freed by Vespasian, Joseph leaves Jerusalem with a group of companions, founding a Christian community around the Table of the Holy Grail (Round Table).
+The table includes a special reserved seat, on which Moses sits, deeming himself worthy enough (to be burned) (Note: History of the Holy Grail, "Ch.
+34. Moses sits at the Grail Table".
+The Round Table is not explicitly mentioned until "Ch.
+38".) – this is a predecessor of the Siege Perilous, later used as a test for the one worthy of accepting the Grail Quest.

+Joseph's son Josephus and his brother-in-law Bron (Hebron), the Rich Fisher, take the Grail to the west with the mission of guarding it.
 They Christianize much of Britain, including Camelot, and many of them become martyrs in the process.
 The guardianship of the Grail is granted to Bron's son Alain, the first Fisher King.
 Later parts, exclusive to the cycle, tell how the dynasty of the Grail kings continues to the time of Arthur.
 It includes the stories of the original Lancelot and the original Galahad (ancestors of the Arthurian figures by the same names).